Wild DFW: Explore the Amazing Nature Around Dallas-Fort Worth

 Congratulations on such an accomplished guide and thank you from all of us nature lovers. ~ Sonnia Fajardo Hill, Ben Wheeler

 Wild DFW is an awesome guide to nature in DFW.
 It covers the history of the land and the different ecosystems found across the Metroplex.
-My favorite feature is the Trinity River section which lists kayak/canoe trails. — Jennifer Hazen (via Goodreads)
+My favorite feature is the Trinity River section which lists kayak/canoe trails. ~ Jennifer Hazen (4 out of 5 stars) (via Goodreads)